When Wolves Come Calling

 “Can you understand me?”
 I shouted at the girl over the increasing volume of heartbeats.

 She tilted her head the other way before narrowing her eyes and baring sharp, needle-like teeth.
 “You!” she said, her voice a guttural hiss.
 Water gushed from her mouth as she spoke, bubbling down her chest, slapping the floor.
-Her hand lowered, index finger still extended, and pointed to the bodies around her.
+Her hand lowered and pointed to the bodies around her.

 The corpses began to rot.
-Flesh shriveled and peeled away before my eyes, exposing bones and putrefied, oozing organs.
+Shriveled flesh peeled away before my eyes, exposing bones and putrefied, oozing organs.
 A terrible, sour stench wafted through the air.
-Flies began to swarm, crawling and buzzing over the human remains.
+Flies began to swarm, crawling over the human remains.
 Maggots writhed within bloodied orifices and decaying meat.

 “You did this!” the little girl added, even more water spilling from her mouth.

 Several thudding heartbeats passed as I stood in horror of her wicked accusation, my breath seizing in my throat.
-I gasped and shook my head.
+I gasped.
 “No!
 I didn’t do this!”

 More movement within the pile of corpses drew my attention back down.
-Rats, swarming out of nowhere, came to gnaw on decomposing flesh.
-Their tiny, chisel-like teeth scraped, chewed, and cut through bones, ligaments, and fatty tissue.
-Their squeaks and shrieks only added to the commotion of the beating heart and buzzing flies.
+Rats swarmed out of nowhere to gnaw on decomposing flesh.
+Their tiny, chisel-like teeth scraped and chewed through bones, ligaments, and fatty tissue.
+Their squeaks and shrieks only added to the roar of the beating heart and buzzing flies.

-But the girl only looked at me, the same, accursed expression on her little face as she raised her hand, twisted it, and pointed at herself.
+But the girl only looked at me, the same damning expression on her little face as she raised her hand and pointed at herself.
 “You did this!”
 Her wheezing voice gurgled, spewing water out along with the words.

-My blood ran ice-cold as bile rose in my throat.
+My blood ran ice-cold as bile rose from my gut.
 With every heartbeat, fright tightened its grip on me.
-I shook my head at the girl again.
+I shook my head at the girl.
 “No!”
 I cried.
 “I didn’t!”

-She jerked her finger back and forth violently at her own face.
+She angrily pointed her finger at her own face.
 “You did this!”

 Seeing it all play out again, no matter how many times I had in the past, was a terror beyond what I knew I could bear.
 “NO!”
 I screamed back.